MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Set-MgBetaEntitlementManagementAccessPackageAssignmentPolicy.md

         - `[EscalationTimeInMinutes <Int32?>]`: If escalation is required, the time a request can be pending a response from a primary approver.
         - `[IsApproverJustificationRequired <Boolean?>]`: Indicates whether the approver is required to provide a justification for approving a request.
         - `[IsEscalationEnabled <Boolean?>]`: If true, then one or more escalation approvers are configured in this approval stage.
         - `[PrimaryApprovers <IMicrosoftGraphUserSet[]>]`: The users who will be asked to approve requests.
-A collection of singleUser, groupMembers, requestorManager, internalSponsors and externalSponsors.
+A collection of singleUser, groupMembers, requestorManager, internalSponsors, externalSponsors and targetUserSponsors.
 When creating or updating a policy, include at least one userSet in this collection.
       - `[IsApprovalRequired <Boolean?>]`: Indicates whether approval is required for requests in this policy.
       - `[IsApprovalRequiredForExtension <Boolean?>]`: Indicates whether approval is required for a user to extend their assignment.
       - `[IsRequestorJustificationRequired <Boolean?>]`: Indicates whether the requestor is required to supply a justification in their request.